 Melamine is an industrial chemical that has the ability to cause bladder as well as kidney stones in affected people.
 If the person is additionally suffering from any kind of chronic exposure, then the possibilities of bladder cancer as well as acute kidney failure cannot be left unseen.
 Melamine usage may also result in reproductive damage as well as an irritant to eye, skin and respiratory organs.

-Another cases of contamination that have been reported in Philippines include the presence of formaldehyde content considered to be carcinogenic found in the candy products.
+Other cases of contamination that have been reported in the Philippines include the presence of formaldehyde content considered to be carcinogenic found in the candy products.

 Other cases of contamination include peanut butter spread and also noodle brands that contained bacteria salmonella.
 Bacteria salmonella is harmful to the intestine of the affected person.
 The presence of salmonella in food may result in the person getting affected with typhoid fever as well as foodborne illness.
 The sources of Salmonella may include infected food, excretions from sick people, poor kitchen hygiene etc.